Many issues can prevent quality dog sleep overnight. That may surprise you since most dogs sleep 12 to 14 hours daily.

 Save your breath!
 Don’t even say it!
 A fenced-in backyard is not exercising!

-Here are a few suggestions that may help your dog get a good night’s sleep.
+Here are a few suggestions to maximize your dog’s sleeping habits to help your dog get a good night’s sleep.

 Experiment to find the ones that work best for you and your pup.

-Making sure your dog gets lots of exercise a few hours before bedtime is helpful.
+Making sure your dog gets strenuous exercise a few hours before bedtime is helpful.
 If you do it immediately before bedtime, they may still be “wired” and have trouble going to sleep.
 A bath also can be too stimulating before you want to put your dog to bed.

 Pick up the water!